nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/un-enrolling-learners-from-the-step-1-proficiencies/index.md

 ---
-title: Unenrolling Learners from the Step 1 proficiencies
+title: Unenrolling Learners from the Steps proficiencies
 order: 2
 rating: true
 createdAt: 2022-09-08T13:44:51.418Z
 updatedAt: 2022-09-08T13:44:51.422Z
 ---
-> **You will not be able to unenroll a leaner who has already started the Step 1 proficiencies**.
+> **You will not be able to unenroll a leaner who has already started the Steps proficiencies**.
 Ask your Clinical Centre Manager or Administrator to raise a support ticket if you need to.

 1. Go to **Supervisor Dashboard** (in **Supervise** application)
 2. Select **View My Staff List**